j-c-cook/gFunctionDatabase/docs/dimensioning_rules.rst

 ****************************
 Dimensioning Rules Example
 ****************************
-A 7x10 borefield is chosen to verify the dimensioning rules of Eskilson and pygfunction.
-To be clear, all of the g-functions in this example were computed using the same rb/H and D/H ratios.
+A 7x10 borefield is chosen to verify the dimensioning rules of Per Eskilson (1988) :cite:`Eskilson_1988`.
+These g-functions have been computed using the methodology of Cimmino and Bernier (2014) :cite:`Cimmino_Bernier_2014` which has been implemented in an open source Python package known as `pygfunction <https://github.com/MassimoCimmino/pygfunction>`_, which is published on the `Python Package Index (PyPI) <https://pypi.org/project/pygfunction/>`_ :cite:`pygfunction`.
+Further improvements to the g-function calculation methodology are detailed in Cimmino (2018) :cite:`Cimmino_2018`.
+The g-functions in this example are computed using a computationally improved version of Massimo Cimmino's methodology, which is discussed in Cook and Spitler (2021) :cite:`Cook_Spitler_2021`.
+All of the g-functions in this example were computed using the same dimensionless borehole radius, rb/H, and burial depth, D/H, ratios.

 Compute g-Functions with varied B/H Ratios
 --------------------------------------------